mangye16/DDAG/README.md

 # DDAG
 Pytorch Code of DDAG for Visible-Infrared Person Re-Identification in ECCV 2020.
 [PDF](https://arxiv.org/pdf/2007.09314.pdf)

+A MindSpore implementation of our DDAG method is [HERE](https://gitee.com/mindspore/models/tree/master/research/cv/DDAG).
+Thanks to Zhiwei Zhang zhangzw12319@163.com.

 ## Highlight

 The goal of this work is to learn a robust and discriminative cross-modality representation for visible-infrarerd person re-identification.